soanagno/wakenet/README.md

-Deep Neural Networks for Wind Turbine Wake modelling and Optimisation
+WakeNet: Deep Neural Networks for Wind Turbine Wake modelling and Optimisation
 =================================

 The work is organised in the following directories: